 Growing up, my elementary school had a pretty extensive hot lunch program.
 Pizza, deli sandwiches, ravioli, chocolate milk.
 Delicious, yes, and every savory-toothed kid’s dream.
-Most days, my friends and I would bring our own lunches, which would all follow the one guideline that could get us writing standards through recess: no sugar in the first three ingredients.
+Most days, my friends and I would bring our own lunches, which would all follow the one guideline that could get us writing standards through recess if broken: no sugar in the first three ingredients.

 Fast forward to high school, we switched over to baked chips instead of fried.
 College, fat-free froyo was the thing.
 Now, I can’t enter a room without hearing someone mention what they ate and how they ate it (myself included – I can’t help that I love food like it’s my job).
 Working with various bloggers, chefs, nutritionists, fitness pros, and health fanatics every single day has taught me one huge lesson about health: everyone has an opinion.

 One family member might swear off dairy, saying it’s a life changer.
 One book might preach the gospel of gluten-free.
 Another might say that all grains no-matter-what are the devil; a magazine on the table says our bodies need whole wheat as nutritional puzzle pieces.
 Eating for your blood type, eating for your ayurvedic type, eating for your genotype…